Imoh Ezekiel

-Imoh Ezekiel (born 24 October 1993) is a Nigerian footballer who plays as a striker.
-He is also a Nigerian international.
+Imoh Ezekiel (born 24 October 1993) is a Nigerian professional footballer who plays as a striker.
+He made one appearance for the Nigeria national team in 2014.

 Club career

-He joined Standard Liège in January 2012, making his debut on 19 February 2012, coming on as an 85th-minute substitute in the 4–2 loss to Zulte Waregem.
-On 2 July 2013, Ezekiel was awarded with an improved contract which will keep him at the club until 2017.
-On 31 July 2014 Ezekiel was transferred to Qatar Stars League club Al-Arabi for around 8 million euros.
+Ezekiel joined Standard Liège in January 2012, making his debut on 19 February 2012, coming on as an 85th-minute substitute in a 4–2 loss to Zulte Waregem.
+On 2 July 2013, he was awarded with an improved contract which will keep him at the club until 2017.
+On 31 July 2014, Ezekiel was transferred to Qatar Stars League club Al-Arabi for around €8 million.
 On 11 August 2018, Ezekiel joined Belgian First Division A side Kortrijk on a three-year deal.

+In March 2024, Ezekiel joined Liga I club UTA Arad.

 International career

-He received his first call-up to the Nigeria national team in February 2014.
+Ezekiel received his first call-up to the Nigeria national team in February 2014.
 Ezekiel earned his first senior cap on 6 March, in the 0–0 draw with Mexico in a friendly match after coming on as a second-half substitute for Victor Moses.

 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.